tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Fixes and detailed changelog
 ++++++++++++++++++++++++++++

+* Security fix for waitress module

-* Security: blank X-Ssl* headers in default nginx templates
+* Security: blank `X-Ssl*` headers in default nginx templates

 * waptconsole: Allow update of host package only if user certificate is actually allowed on the host (based on last update of host status in database).